 Became an MW 1966, died 2017

-Robin Walters MW joined Charles Kinloch & Co in 1960, and become a Member of the Institute six years later.
+Robin Walters MW joined Charles Kinloch & Co in 1960, and become a member of the IMW six years later.
 He celebrated his 50th anniversary of becoming a Master of Wine at the 2016 Annual Awards Ceremony.

 Robin became the Director of Courage Western in 1968, Director (and then Managing Director) of Saccone & Speed in 1970.
 From there he became a Director, and then Managing Director of Matthew Clark & Sons in 1985.
 That lead in turn to the post of Chairman of John E Fells & Sons in 1991, a role he held until retirement in 2007.